About This Trip

 For more than 20 years, researchers have been studying the behavioral ecology of spotted and bottlenose dolphins in the Bahamas, and volunteers are needed to assist with their work.
 The Bahamian dolphin populations are very habituated to human beings, allowing for the unique opportunity to observe these animals in their natural environment.

-Students and volunteers who join our team will assist researchers in studying the underwater and surface interactions of these wild dolphins, including recording underwater observations, photographing dolphins for identification purposes, recording environmental data, keeping records of dolphin sightings, and analyzing photos for identification.
-Observations will be made underwater while snorkeling, and on the water’s surface from a boat.
+Students and volunteers who join our team will assist researchers in studying the underwater and surface interactions of these wild dolphins.
+Observations of dolphin behavior will be made underwater while snorkeling, and on the water’s surface from a boat.
 Additional snorkel excursions will be allow you to observe the behavior of coral reef fish, sharks, and rays.

 Participants must be good swimmers because the trip includes open ocean snorkeling, but no prior field experience is needed.